 Regardless of the car’s ability to bounce back, contacting your insurance provider to report your flooded car should be your top priority after reaching safety.
 Flood damage is typically something a comprehensive insurance enhancement would cover.
 If the water level reached the bottom of the dashboard or higher, most insurance companies will consider the car to be beyond repair.
 In this situation, you will most likely be asked to take the car to a licensed mechanic for a complete evaluation.

 However, if the water level was half-way to the top of your wheels, or maybe barely above the bottom of the doors, the damage done to the car should be manageable.
+There’s usually not a big difference between small cars and big cars, but larger, elevated vehicles might have a slight edge here.
 It’s a good idea to start the claim process early, giving the insurance company enough time to process all of the information.

 Get the car out of the water as soon as it is considered safe to do so.
 If you are unable to push the car out, consider having it towed.
 Remember, the longer it stays submerged, the greater the damage to the car.
 Salt water does unspeakable things to the car’s vital components, in particular.